Updated 06.24.2026

 - Sleep changes (sleeping too little or too much)

 Often these symptoms of depression start to impair life.
 It can feel hard to get up and out of bed.
 Small tasks like showering can seem difficult.
 Lack of enjoyment may lead a depressed person to isolate from friends and family.
 These behavioral responses to depression can make depression even harder.
+This pattern is commonly seen in clinical depression episodes or major depressive disorder presentations.
+In our clinical practice at Remedy Psychiatry, we often observe that functional impairment such as difficulty maintaining daily routines or withdrawing from relationships is one of the clearest indicators that symptoms have progressed beyond typical sadness.

 What are the types of depression?